rust-lang/rfcs/text/0000-ptr-meta.md

 A previous [Custom Dynamically-Sized Types][cdst] RFC was postponed.
 [Internals thread #6663][6663] took the same ideas and was even more ambitious in being very general.
-Except for `VTable`’s methods, this RFC proposes a subset of what that thread did.
+Except for `DynMetadata`’s methods, this RFC proposes a subset of what that thread did.

 [cdst]: https://github.com/rust-lang/rfcs/pull/1524
 [6663]: https://internals.rust-lang.org/t/pre-erfc-lets-fix-dsts/6663